Battle of Dara: Background

-The Byzantine Empire was at war with the Sasanians from 527, supposedly because Kavadh I had tried to force the Iberians to become Zoroastrians.
+The Byzantine Empire was at war with the Sasanian Empire from 527 because Kavadh I had tried to force the Iberians to become Zoroastrian.
 The Iberian king fled from Kavadh, but Kavadh tried to make peace with the Byzantines, and attempted to have Justin I adopt his son Khosrau.
-Justin agreed, but on the terms that he would do so only in a rite reserved for barbarians.
-This failed to satisfy Kavadh, who attacked Byzantine allies, so Justin sent his generals Sittas and Belisarius into Persia, where they were initially defeated.
-In 529, the failed negotiations of Justin's successor Justinian prompted a Sasanian expedition of 40,000 men towards Dara.
-The next year, Belisarius was sent back to the region alongside Hermogenes and an army; Kavadh answered with another 10,000 troops under the general Perozes, who set up camp about five kilometers away at Ammodius, in the near vicinity of Dara.
+Justin agreed, but on the condition that he would do so only in a rite reserved for barbarians.
+This failed to satisfy Kavadh, who attacked Byzantine allies; Justin sent his generals Sittas and Belisarius into Persia, where they suffered early defeat.

+In 529, the failed negotiations of Justin's successor Justinian prompted him to create leverage over the Sasanians to force a peace treaty.
+Justinian sought to reinforce the border cities of Dara (known at the time as Anastasioupolis) and Nisibis, but this triggered a Sasanian expedition towards Dara the following year.
+Belisarius was sent back to the region with an army alongside the magister officiorum Hermogenes.
+The presence of Hermogenes was to ensure that the other Byzantine commanders obeyed Belisarius's orders, who had recently been promoted to magister militum per Orientem.
+The approximately 25-year-old Belisarius was leading his first campaign as a senior commander.
+Kavadh sent an army of 40,000 men under the general Perozes, who set up camp at Ammodius, 7.7 km south of Dara.
+Before the battle, Perozes sent a message to Belisarius to prepare a bath for his arrival, which Belisarius ignored.